bhaskarkc/lumen-users-api/README.md

 ![Image](app-diagram.png)

-A simple API using laravel lumen framework.
+A simple **Demo** API using laravel lumen framework.

 This API is just a demo of using Laravel Lumen framework to create an API and use redis websockets to broadcast events.

+This repo used Docker Image from https://github.com/bhaskarkc/php-nginx-server (authored by myself) for creating docker containers.

+## Tech stack

+PHP8-FPM and Nginx are configured into single container with latest (edge) `Alpine linux` docker image.

+-   PHP 8.0
+-   Nginx 1.18.0
+-   Mysql 5.6
+-   Redis 6.0 (Alpine)

 ## Routes